DFE-Digital/teaching-vacancies/.github/ISSUE_TEMPLATE/feature-work-template.md

 ---
 name: Feature work template
-about: This is the standard template for creating new technical work for featrues
+about: This is the standard template for creating new technical work for features
 title: ''
 labels: ''
 assignees: ''